dkp1903/Aboutdkp1903/README.md

 I will be interning as Technical Analyst at Deutsche Bank Pvt Ltd, India in May 2020.

-I am associated as Senior Developer with Cybernoob, a startup that proposes Cybersecurity based training and services, and as Web Development Intern at Karrot Labs, USA, working on making a Dashboard app using React and NodeJS.
+I am associated as Lead Developer with Cybernoob, a startup that provides Cybersecurity based training and services, and as Web Development Intern at Karrot Labs, USA, working on making a Dashboard app using React and NodeJS.

 I pursue a Machine Learning project, Implementation of Network Intrusion Detection Systems using Machine Learning Models at SVNIT, Surat.

 I am a Facebook - Udacity, Secure and Private AI Challenge Scholar.

 My previous experiences include:
-    1.Summer Intern, Scholify, working on the B2B website of Scholify using React, NodeJS and MongoDB.
+    1. Summer Intern, Scholify, working on the B2B website of Scholify using React, NodeJS and MongoDB.
     2. Technical Content Writing Intern, GeeksforGeeks
     3. Core member, Unplanned Inc